jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 - Finally Review and Launch.
 (Save the Key/Par Generated).
 A few seconds later the instance will be available and accessible.

 - When finish it, just stop/terminate the instance.

 ---

+### Amazon Machine Image

+AMIs extends to Amazon Machine Image and are a customization of an EC2 Instance:

+- We can add our own software configurations, operating systems, monitoring and others configurations.
+- This will leaverage to a faster boot, because the software is pre-packed.
+- AMIs are built for a specific region (can be copied across them)
+- We can launch AMIs: 1) provided by AWS, 2) our own AMI or 3) AMIs from AWS Marketplace.

+---